psikoo/lichessEncrypter/README.md

 # LichessEncrypter

 LichessEncrypter is a small JavaScript script that converts a short string (29 characters maximum) to chess moves in PGN.
-The script also automatically uploads the PGN file to [Lichess.org](https://lichess.org/), and can also donwload and decrypt(decode, the strings arent really encrypted just encoded (but the name is cooler this way)) PGN files from [Lichess.org](https://lichess.org/).
+The script also automatically uploads the PGN file to [Lichess.org](https://lichess.org/), and can also download and decrypt(decode, the strings aren't really encrypted just encoded (but the name is cooler this way)) PGN files from [Lichess.org](https://lichess.org/).

 Example of a message encrypted in a PGN file, [Hello world!](https://lichess.org/Zzsjdp42).